oroinc/documentation/api/http-header-specifics.rst

 HTTP Header Specifics
 =====================

-As mentioned in the :ref:`Authentication <web-services-api--authentication>` section, to perform an API request successfully, it is important to provide the correct **Content-Type** and **Authentication** parameters, e.g.,:
+As mentioned in the :ref:`Client Requirements <web-services-api--client-requirements>` and :ref:`Authentication <web-services-api--authentication>` sections, to perform
+an JSON:API request successfully, it is important to provide the correct **Accept*, ***Content-Type** and **Authentication** parameters, e.g.,:

 .. code-block:: http
     :linenos:

     GET /api/users HTTP/1.1
-    Content-Type: application/vnd.api+json
+    Accept: application/vnd.api+json
-    Authorization: WSSE profile="UsernameToken"
-    X-WSSE: UsernameToken Username="...",PasswordDigest="...", Created="...", Nonce="..."
+    Authorization: Bearer <access token>

 Also, by providing additional requests header parameters, it is possible to retrieve additional information, such as the total number of records per certain resource for the GET and DELETE methods or a total number of affected records for the DELETE method.
 The **X-Include** request header can be used for such purposes.

 The following table describes all existing keys for the X-Include header.